 - Serve the community by welcoming groups and individuals to explore the farm.

 - Cultivating vibrant and meaningful relationships amongst our members through our CSA program.

 Bellair has been in continual operation as a working 853-acre farm since the 17th century and is closely linked to the early history of Albemarle County.
 The Reverend Charles Wingfield, Jr., prominent landowner who served as both Magistrate and Sheriff of Albemarle County, built the main house between 1794 and 1817.
-Also an important cleric, the Reverend was personally asked by Thomas Jefferson to officiate the funeral of Jefferson’s sister, Mrs. Carr.
+Also an important cleric, Mr. Wingfield was personally asked by Thomas Jefferson to officiate the funeral of Jefferson’s sister, Mrs. Carr.
 In 1817 another prominent citizen of Albemarle County, Martin Dawson, bought Bellair farm.
 A respected businessman and trader, Dawson was instrumental in the formation of the Rivanna Navigation Company but he is perhaps more famous for his support of public education.
 Dawson helped found the Albemarle Educational Commission, supported the establishment of the University of Virginia and three academies in Nelson and Albemarle counties, and provided for the largest private donation to the University up to that time in his will.
 In 1843 ownership of the farm passed to another clergyman, The Reverend Walker Timberlake, who ran a mill on the property.
 The mill was dismantled in 1962 and now serves as the ‘Old Mill Room’ at the Boars Head Inn in Ivy.
 Cynthia Davis and her family have owned the farm for over thirty years, bringing us right up to the present.